The following patent was granted by

 This is a continuation-in-part of

-U.S. application
+U.S.

-Ser.
+application Ser.
 No. 10/771,008, filed on Feb.
 4, 2004.

 TECHNICAL FIELD

-This invention relates to computer service kiosks and
+This invention relates to computer service kiosks

-computer encoded cards, specifically, this invention relates
+and computer encoded cards, specifically, this invention

+country.
 The issued visa is encapsulated in a smartcard.

 BACKGROUND OF THE INVENTION

 Since the tragedy of Sep.
-11, 2001 (9/11), the US has
+11, 2001 (9/11), the US

-the 9/11 hijackers entered the US on fraudulent visas ("
+of the 9/11 hijackers entered the US on fraudulent visas ("

 Some

-9/11 Hijackers Got Into the U.S. With Fraudulent Visas", AP,
+9/11 Hijackers Got Into the U.S. With Fraudulent Visas",

-Jan.
+AP, Jan.
 26, 2004).
-Furthermore, even prior to 9/11, theft and
+Furthermore, even prior to 9/11, theft

-discussed.
+briefly discussed.

-After 9/11, the US Congress imposed a deadline of
+After 9/11, the US Congress

-Oct.
-26, 2004 for 27 industrialized countries to issue
+imposed a deadline of Oct.
+26, 2004 for 27 industrialized

-computer-coded passports for their citizens wishing to
+countries to issue computer-coded passports for their

-in that the solution relies on other nations, rather than
+requirement is problematic in that the solution relies on

-being under the control of the US.
-This invention addresses
+other nations, rather than being under the control of the

-this issue in conjunction with the requirement of
+US.
+This invention addresses this issue in conjunction with

-computer-coded travel documents.
+the requirement of computer-coded travel documents.

 In January 2004, the

-US Department of Homeland
+US Department

 US-VISIT program, i.e. the United States Visitor and